samrat1699/ChronicKidneydisease-ML/README.md

 Contributions to this project are welcome!
 Here's how you can contribute:
 1. Fork the repository.
-2. Create a new branch for your feature: `git checkout -b feature/your-feature`
+2. Create a new branch for your feature
-3. Commit your changes: `git commit -m "Add your feature"`
+3. Commit your changes
-4. Push to your branch: `git push origin feature/your-feature`
+4. Push to your branch
 5. Create a pull request.

 ## License